Mathesar/a500-simple-spi-drivers/sspi-lib/README.md

 # Amiga spi-lib

-Original text by Niklas Ekstrom, modifications and additonal text by Dennis van Weeren The functionality of the simple SPI controller is exposed through the spi-lib source code library.
+Original text by Niklas Ekstrom, modifications and additonal text by Dennis van Weeren.
+The functionality of the simple SPI controller is exposed through the spi-lib source code library.
 Just include the three files in the project you are building.